-Amendments to the Draft Plan may be proposed on foot of the submissions and observations received during consultation.
-These amendments will be assessed for potential environmental effects.
-The assessment and recommendations will be published alongside the Proposed Amendments to the Draft Plan, in an Addendum to the initial Environmental Report, for the last stage of public consultation.
+The potential environmental effects of the proposed amendments were assessed and presented in an SEA Addendum and a Natura Impact Report.
+The assessment and recommendations were published alongside the Proposed Amendments to the Draft Plan, for the last stage of public consultation.